huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     - Update success: accuracy or perplexity (i.e updated model should have lower perplexity on facts related to new entities)
     - Specificity: the entity injection should not impact the existing facts that do not relate to new entities.
 Or, the perplexity on those facts should not be increased.

-    <b>Findings:</b> (i) full fine-tuning approach can work effectively on controlled benchmark (LM does not predict an answer for a probe, but instead choose an answer from a set of candidates) , but it comes at the code of increasing the specificity.; (ii) finetuning for longer does not necessarily propagate the entity's information into the model; (iii) for more realistic benchmark which require higher level of reasoning/inference, none of model editting techniques improve the update success while keeping specificity stable.
+    <b>Findings:</b> (i) full fine-tuning approach can work effectively on controlled benchmark (LM does not predict an answer for a probe, but instead choose an answer from a set of candidates) , but it comes at the cost of increasing the specificity.; (ii) finetuning for longer does not necessarily propagate the entity's information into the model; (iii) for more realistic benchmark which require higher level of reasoning/inference, none of model editting techniques improve the update success while keeping specificity stable.
 Furthermore, author found that such techniques only work when there is lexical overlap between the target inference and the definition of injected entity (e.g. answer span contained in the definition).

 - ###### [DEMONSTRATE–SEARCH–PREDICT: Composing retrieval and language models for knowledge-intensive NLP](https://arxiv.org/pdf/2212.14024.pdf) (Khattab et al., arxiv 2023)